Moments (social networking)

-Moments (Simplified Chinese: 朋友圈; pinyin: péngyǒu quān; lit. 'friends' circle') is a social networking feature of the Tencent communications app WeChat.
+Moments (朋友圈 (péngyǒu quān), lit. 'friends' circle') is a social networking feature of the Tencent communications app WeChat.
 Moments was launched on 19 April 2012 in WeChat 4.0.
 Moments uses a friend-based system, meaning that only mutual friends can see each other's Moments.
 This creates an intimate and private communication circle within the users' choice of close friends.

 Moments mainly focuses on sharing photos with captions, while sharing statuses and sharing websites are also permitted.

 History

 On 19 April 2012, Moments was initially launched with WeChat 4.0.

 On 22 August 2012, Moments was updated alongside WeChat 4.2 with the new feature of commenting to mutual friends.